Bashar and the Law of Attraction

 Now is a good time to offer you Bashar’s definition of abundance.
 Here it is: “The ability to do what you need to do when you need to do it.”
 And he likes to firmly add, “Period!”
 Notice how this is about “the ability to do,” and not about money or material possessions.
 So you can be abundant in the most beautiful way without having any money at all.
 Amazing.
 He also points out that many people think they need something when in fact, it’s just something that they want.

-Abundance is about what you really need, not what you want.
+Abundance is about what you really need, not about what you want.

 Now let’s consider Bashar’s response to a question from a TV host about creating a peaceful world without feeling the need for powerful weapons to protect us.
-The host specifically asks, “What can we do to create [...] peace and harmony?”
-Bashar responds, “Recognize first of all, [that] you can begin to teach every being upon your world the following idea.
-Each and every individual truly is as powerful as he or she needs to be to create whatever reality they desire without having to hurt anyone else or themselves in order to create it.”
+The host asks (paraphrased), “What can we do to create peace and harmony?”
+Bashar responds, “Recognize first of all, [that] you can begin to teach the following idea to every being upon your world: Each and every individual truly is as powerful as he or she needs to be to create whatever reality they desire without having to hurt anyone else or themselves in order to create it.”

-Of course there is more to this topic and if you are inspired, perhaps you would like to read another one of my essays that complements this one.
-It goes into how to change your core beliefs, what to do if you are not getting the results you want, and the question of who is really doing this.
-Is it you, the person you seem to be?
-Is it your higher self?
-Or is it something higher even still?
-That essay is mostly based on what Seth offers us in some of his books, which were channeled by Jane Roberts.
-Here’s the essay – Seth: “You create your own reality!”
+Of course there is more to this topic.
+If you are inspired, perhaps you would like to read another one of my essays that complements this one.
+It goes into how to change your core beliefs and what to do if you are not getting the results you want.
+Here’s the link – Seth: “You create your own reality!”

 Well, that’ll wrap it up for today.
 I hope you found this helpful.
 And since this wisdom unfolds more freely and completely when there is a dynamic two-way conversation, please feel free to get in touch with me via email from my website.
 After that, maybe we will be able to speak on the phone or on a video call over the internet.